sarimbinwaseem/Salah-Timmings/README.md

 Unfortunately, My SSD1306 display is broken. i2cdetect is not detecting it so, I cannot work on this project further.

-But the code side of this project is almost complete and is giving correct timmings (except the ending of Isha time (Haven't checked yet but I can sense.).
-Ending time of Isha may be returned by method after 00:00 at night [see code](https://github.com/sarimbinwaseem/Salah-Timmings/blob/main/namaztime.py)).
+But the code side of this project is almost complete and is giving correct timmings.